 At Friday Morning Men’s Fellowship we focus on leadership development at a table.
 We know a table as a flat surface with legs that we use for eating, meeting, making and so forth.
 The Old Testament (Hebrew) word for table is shulchan, which means a flat board, slab or tablet.
 But the use of a table was more significant in the Bible.
 In ancient times, a table was a place of presence.
 God was present with His people and people were present with one another.
 Jesus spent important times in His ministry on earth at a table.
 The table was a place of goodwill, harmony, family.
 It was a place of gathering, of conversation, of negotiation and reconciliation.

-The time you spend each week at a table with 4-5 men may be among the most important hours you invest in becoming the leader you were meant to be.
+The hour you spend each week at a table with 4-5 men may be among the most important you invest in becoming the leader you were meant to be.
 Friday Morning Men’s Fellowships have been meeting around tables for over 40 years.
-Here are three insights we have found from developing leaders in small groups:
+Here are three insights we have found from developing leaders at a table:

 A table is a sacrificial means of development.
 You’ll have to show hospitality, invest time with people, and focus on knowing and serving others.
 If you want to lead, start by inviting a few people to join you, pull up a chair, and begin with a conversation.
 In the New Testament, Christians are told to remember Jesus’ death on the cross by gathering regularly at a table for the Lord’s Supper.
 Our modern word for table comes from the Latin word mensa, meaning “altar top”.
 It is no wonder that Jesus selected a table as a place where believers were to gather and commemorate His gift of redemption.
 If you are ready to become a better man and leader, consider a small group gathering around a table as the most effective means to do so.